satoh-lab/nix/README.md

 ## Develop

+- All develop environment templates are located in `envs`.
 - Copy the template files for the corresponding language to the project's root directory.
 - Run `direnv allow`.
 - Entering the directory will automatically activate the development environment.